climate-action-hackathon/ClimateFrame/README.md

 * Providing a common interface for building a message system based on customized datasets

-The concrete use case is as follows:
+The Concrete Use Case is as Follows:
 ------------------------------------
 * A local expert wants to help vulnerable clients
 * The local expert uses our framework and selects the datasets he/she wants to use
 * The local expert knows the vulnerable clients and this specifies messages that will be sent as text messages or ASCII art symbols to the vulnerable clients
 * Since the expert knows the local clients he/she gets them to sign up to the service

 Markers of Success:
 -------------------